How To Survive Long Haul Flight Tips

-I have this kind of love/hate relationship when it comes to flying.
+I have this kind of love/hate relationship regarding flying.
 I’m not afraid of travelling by plane; I enjoy it, especially the takeoff.

-If you’ve never flown before, you might wonder how to survive a long flight?
-Then check out those long haul flight travel tips!
+You might wonder how to survive a long flight if you’ve never flown.
+Then check out those long-haul flight travel tips!
 So, flying to an extended destination for the first time.

 You get to be up in the air watching the cloud -if you have a window seat, that it- before you reach your destination, and something is soothing about it.

-But now, when it comes to long haul flights, while the first few hours into the flight might go on okay, the rest of it may seem a little bit tough to live through.
+But now, when it comes to long-haul flights, while the first few hours into the flight might go on okay, the rest may seem a bit tough to live through.

-Maybe you never flew a long haul flight, so this will also give you some insight and what to expect and, of course, how to survive an extended-haul flight tips edition!
+Maybe you have never flown a long-haul flight, so this will also give you some insight into what to expect and how to survive an extended-haul flight tips edition!

 How To Survive Long Haul Flight Tips